 A tough guy character presses his unsuspecting love interest up against a wall, leaving the target frightened yet inexplicably attracted to this bizarre display of masculinity.
 No matter what the world of Japanese media would have you believe, kabedon is a major no-no. Encroaching on someone’s personal space is rude and downright creepy.

 If you really feel the urge to recreate a scene from your favorite manga, hold hands with your special someone on a chilly day and put your clasped hands in your coat pocket.
 Romantic and practical.

 3. Saying “I love you”

-If you’re proposing on the most romantic day of year, then beware of old-fashioned lines like: ずっと味噌汁を作り続けてください (“Zutto miso shiro wo tsukuritsudukete kudasai” or “Please continue making miso soup for me for the rest of my life”).
-Not only is it unromantic, it’s incredibly dated.
-Even if your partner truly enjoys cooking, don’t conceal your proposal by asking the love of your life if they will cook for your everyday.
-Ain’t nobody got time for that.
+If you’re proposing on the most romantic day of the year, then beware of old-fashioned lines like ずっと味噌汁を作り続けてください (Zutto miso shiro wo tsukuritsudukete kudasai) or “Please continue making miso soup for me for the rest of my life.”

-Whether you decide to propose with a flash mob, over a romantic dinner or by just casually dropping it in a conversation — seal the deal with a proposal that complements and is straight to the point: “その笑顔を一生見ていたい 。結婚して下さい” (“Sono egao wo ishho miteitai.
-Kekkon shite kudasai” or “I want to see that smile of yours every day for the rest of my life.
-Will you marry me?”)
+Whether you decide to propose with a flash mob, over a romantic dinner or by just casually dropping it in a conversation, seal the deal with a proposal that complements and is straight to the point.
+That doesn’t mean you can’t be sappy and romantic.
+Try something like その笑顔を一生見ていたい 。結婚して下さい (Sono egao wo ishho miteitai.
+Kekkon shite kudasai) or “I want to see that smile of yours every day for the rest of my life.
+Will you marry me?”

 Now that you know how to navigate romance in Japan by using phrases that won’t have you sounding like a robot or a character from an old Japanese TV show, it’s time to put these lessons to the test.
 Let us know if you’ve found success with these tips or have a few of your own to share.